 - What if my neighbour is different to me?

 - What if my neighbour is antagonistic towards me?

-But praise God, He is grace-filled and compassionate as we learn the lesson of how to love others again and again.
-Thankfully He gives us His word, including the Good Samaritan story, which gives us powerful and practical lessons about how to love our neighbour:
+But praise God, He is grace-filled and compassionate as we learn the lesson of how to love others again and again, even when we disagree, and even when tradition says we shouldn’t.
+Thankfully He gives us His word, including the Good Samaritan story, which gives us powerful and practical lessons about how to love one another:

 1. The Good Samaritan sermon ideas: He chose to see the need